-The Youth Services include before and after-school programs; summer programs; Middle School activities; a Teen Center; School of Knowledge, Inspiration, Exploration and Skills (SKIES), and one of the largest youth sports programs in the Army.
-Call Parent Central Services for more information 301-677-1149/1156/1618 or go online.
+The Middle School/Teen program includes before and after-school programs; summer programs for grades 6th-12th; Middle School activities; a Teen Center; School of Knowledge, Inspiration, Exploration and Skills (SKIES), and one of the largest youth sports programs in the Army.
+The MST program is affiliated with the Boys and Girls Club of America and 4-H.

 Teens may get their learner's permit at age 15 1/2.
 Both a written and behind the wheel test must be passed before a license can be obtained.
 Use the State Department of Motor Vehicles link in the Motor Vehicles topic to find the location of the DMV center nearest your home in order to get information on Maryland driving laws and how to obtain your permit.

 NOTE: Due to safety protocols required as a result of COVID-19, many of these services listed below may not be as available as they once were.

 It's the mall!
 Most area teens tend to hang out at the mall for shopping, the food court, or the arcade.
 Go-kart tracks and multiplex theaters are popular.
 In some areas, swimming pools are hot spots.
 Teen dances, Go-Go's, midnight bowling and skateboarding are hot...

 Your local high school is a great place to hang out during football and basketball season.
 Also, consider joining a school club, and take some local field trips.
 Oh yeah, the telephone is real hot!!!
 To have a beeper or cell phone is prime, as long as you don t take them to school!
 Surfing the internet is cool, too.
 Making the honor roll is choice primo!